DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 Furthermore [SSHGuard](https://www.sshguard.net/) is used to block hosts that are attacking our SSH server.

-Install SSHGuard:
+Install SSHGuard and ipset:
-`# apt install sshguard`
+`# apt install sshguard ipset`

+**Configure sshguard** by editing `/etc/sshguard/sshguard.conf` (as root) and replace the `BACKEND=...` line near the top of the file with
+`BACKEND="/usr/libexec/sshguard/sshg-fw-ipset"`
-Edit `/etc/sshguard/sshguard.conf` (as root) and replace the `BACKEND=...` line near the top of the file with `BACKEND="/usr/libexec/sshguard/sshg-fw-ipset"` so SSHGuard stores the IPs that should be blocked in an [ipset](https://linux.die.net/man/8/ipset) that can be used in iptables rules.
+so SSHGuard stores the IPs that should be blocked in an [ipset](https://linux.die.net/man/8/ipset) that can be used in iptables rules.
 Save the file, then restart SSHGuard so it applies the changed config:
 `# systemctl restart sshguard.service`

 > **NOTE:** *If your server hoster supports creating **snapshots** of the server, now would be